billyrayvalentine/asm68k-megadrive-slidedeck/README.md

 Requires GNU Assembler a.k.a.
 GNU AS / GAS and requires GNU Linker for m68k.

 These are known to be available in the default repos for SuSELeap and Ubuntu.

+# Download
+Binary releases can be downloaded from [releases](https://github.com/billyrayvalentine/asm68k-megadrive-slidedeck/releases)